yerty

 What this means for you

 Settlement is your most likely path to resolution.
-At 31%, the ACAS settlement rate for race discrimination is strong, comparable to other discrimination claims (pregnancy 41%, disability 35%, sex 32%).
-Employers are often motivated to settle race discrimination claims to avoid the reputational risk and management time involved in defending a claim at a public hearing.
-Going into ACAS early conciliation with a clear account of what happened, who was involved, and what impact it had on you can strengthen your negotiating position.
+At 31%, the ACAS settlement rate is strong.
+Employers are often motivated to settle race discrimination claims to avoid the reputational risk and management time of a public hearing.
+Going into ACAS early conciliation with a clear, documented account of what happened strengthens your position.

 Evidence gathering is critical and time-sensitive.
 Race discrimination cases turn on evidence of differential treatment.
 Keep records of incidents, including dates, what was said or done, who was present, and any communications.
-If comparators are relevant (how colleagues of a different race were treated in similar situations), note specific examples.
-Witnesses move on and memories fade, so starting this process early matters.
+Note specific comparators — how colleagues of a different race were treated in similar situations.

 Time limits still apply.
-You need to start ACAS early conciliation within three months minus one day of the discriminatory act (or the last in a continuing course of conduct).
-The backlog does not extend your filing deadline.
-Once the Employment Rights Act 2025 changes take effect (expected October 2026), this may extend to six months.
+You need to start ACAS early conciliation within three months minus one day of the discriminatory act.
+The backlog does not extend your deadline.

 Frequently Asked Questions

-How many race discrimination claims are filed each year?
+How many race discrimination claims are filed each quarter?

 What percentage of race discrimination claims succeed?